A human community uses rules that aim to facilitate its members' activity.

 For details, see section 2

-particle that plays a crucial role in this theory.
+particle.
+These particles play a crucial role in this theory.
 However, in

 spite of the fact that the electroweak theory is about 50 years old,